awsdocs/aws-dynamodb-encryption-docs/doc_source/java-using.md

 @DynamoDBRangeKey(attributeName="Author")
 ```

 To specify exceptions, you use special encryption annotations that are defined in the DynamoDB Encryption Client for Java\.
+If you specify them at the class level, they become the default value for the class\.

 ```
 // Sign only
 @DoNotEncrypt

-// Do nothing; neither encrypted nor signed
+// Do nothing; not encrypted or signed
 @DoNotTouch
 ```

 For example, these annotations sign, but do not encrypt the `PublicationYear` attribute and do not encrypt or sign the `ISBN` attribute value\.

 ```
-// Sign only; override the default
+// Sign only (override the default)
 @DoNotEncrypt
 @DynamoDBAttribute(attributeName="PublicationYear")

-// Do nothing; override the default
+// Do nothing (override the default)
 @DoNotTouch
 @DynamoDBAttribute(attributeName="ISBN")
 ```